lightningpwr28/project-soap/README.md

-# Project Soap
+# project-Soap

-Project soap is an open source command line program that removes expletives from media with audio.
+project-soap is an open source command line program that removes expletives from media with audio.
 Powered by Vosk.

 ## Installation